Sjors/dao-challenge-blog/source/_posts/challenge-6.md

 Today I'm once again adding support for transferring tokens between users.

 For this to work, the sender and recipient both need to have a `DaoAccount`.
-The sender account is automatically created when the sender buys their tokens.
-The recipient can call `createAccount()`.
-This creates a `DaoAccount` instance for the recipient with 0 tokens.
+The sender account is automatically created when the sender buys tokens.
+Meanwhile, the recipient can call `createAccount()`, which creates a `DaoAccount` instance for the recipient without any tokens.
 We could create this account automatically upon receipt of the tokens, but then the sender might accidentally send tokens and ether into space.
-By creating a `DaoAccount` themselves, the recipient indicates they are in control of the account.
+By creating a `DaoAccount` themselves, the recipient indicates they are in control of the account:

 	function createAccount () {
 		accountFor(msg.sender, true);
 	}

 To transfer tokens and their corresponding ether, the sender needs to call `transfer()` on `DaoChallenge` with the number of tokens and the recipient's address.
-This function makes sure the recipient has an account and then relays the instruction to the senders `DaoAccount`:
+This function ensures the recipient has an account and then relays the instruction to the sender's `DaoAccount`:

 	function transfer(uint256 tokens, address recipient) noEther {
 		DaoAccount account = accountFor(msg.sender, false);